ansible/awx/INSTALL.md

 If you want the AWX installer to manage creating the database pod (rather than installing and configuring postgres on your own).
 Then you will need to have a working `helm` installation, you can find details here: [https://helm.sh/docs/intro/quickstart/](https://helm.sh/docs/intro/quickstart/).

+You do not need to create a [Persistent Volume Claim](https://docs.openshift.org/latest/dev_guide/persistent_volumes.html) as Helm does it for you.
+However, an existing one may be used by setting the `pg_persistence_existingclaim` variable.

 Newer Kubernetes clusters with RBAC enabled will need to make sure a service account is created, make sure to follow the instructions here [https://helm.sh/docs/topics/rbac/](https://helm.sh/docs/topics/rbac/)

 ### Run the installer